Diomedes: Palamedes

-Diomedes in the Iliad
+In the Iliad

 Diomedes is one of the main characters in the Iliad.
 This epic narrates a series of events that took place during the final year of the great war.
 Diomedes is the key fighter in the first third of the epic.
 According to some interpretations, Diomedes is represented in the epic as the most valiant soldier of the war, who avoids committing hubris.
 He is regarded as the perfect embodiment of traditional heroic values.
 While striving to become the best warrior and attain honor and glory, he does not succumb to the madness which 'menos' might entail.

 He was the only human except for Heracles to be granted strength (with permission) to directly fight with immortals themselves and injures two Olympian immortals (both Ares and Aphrodite) in a single day.
 However, he still displays self-restraint and humility to retreat before Ares and give way to Apollo thus remaining within mortal limits.
 This is in contrast to Patroclus (who does not give way when opposed by Apollo) and Achilles (who resorts to fight the river Scamander on his own).

 His character also helps to establish one of the main themes of the epic: how human choices and efforts become insignificant when fate and immortals are in control.
 Diomedes follows Homeric tradition closely and having absolute faith on the superiority of fate, he predicts the conclusion of Achilles' efforts to go against fate.

 Apart from his outstanding fighting abilities and courage, Diomedes is on several crucial occasions shown to possess great wisdom, which is acknowledged and respected by his much older comrades, including Agamemnon and Nestor.
 Diomedes, Nestor and Odysseus were some of the greatest Achaean strategists.
 Throughout the Iliad, Diomedes and Nestor are frequently seen speaking first in war-counsel.

 Instances of Diomedes' maturity and intelligence as described in parts of the epic: